 The same red highlighting appears in the QC Reports

 available for the entire assay and for each individual run.
 When you view the QC report for the entire assay, you see red highlighting for all

-out-of-range values detected using guide sets, not just the ones for a particular analyte (as in the step above).
-Red highlighting does not appear for any value whose QC flag has been manually inactivated (see the step above).
+out-of-range values detected using guide sets, not just the ones for a particular analyte (as in the steps above

-Here, we view the QC report for the entire assay, then filter down to see the results for just one analyte
+Here, we view the QC report for the entire assay, then filter down to see the results matching the selections we made above

 - Click View QC Report > View titration qc report.

 - Observe a grid that looks like this one in the interactive example.